katrina-wohlgemut/cycle-quest/README.md

 # Cycle Quest
 Cycle Quest is a game that promotes menstrual education for young teens.
-This was created in collaboration for the 2023 TechNova hackathon.
+This was created for the 2023 TechNova hackathon in collaboration with three other University of Waterloo students.

 For more information, visit: https://devpost.com/software/cycle-quest